ColinKennedy/nvim2/README_6.md

+- Check if nvim-lint or null-ls has better tooling
+ - If nvim-lint is better, consider manually adding its stuff into $PATH

 - The :Rg command is window sizes are still fucked.
 - Change snippets to not exit whenever I go into Normal mode
 - Figure out how to do real persistent undo